 Broken bones and feet – an introduction

 When my wife broke a bone in her foot back in October 2021, no one was more surprised than me.
 During my career, I have been interested in two facts.
 How people walk on their feet for so long without knowing they have broken a bone.
 Secondly, the methods we use to make such an assessment can fail, or the diagnosis can be missed.
-I wanted to introduces broken bones into the discussion about foot health as part of my ongoing pain series.
-Officially we all know breaks as fractures.
-Fractures, by dictionary definition (Little Oxford dictionary, 2002), are cracks or breaks which serves my purpose well.
-A quick check on Wiki and the definition has not changed but our views have.
+I wanted to introduce broken bones into the discussion about foot health as part of my ongoing pain series.
+Officially, we all know breaks as fractures.
+Fractures, by dictionary definition (Little Oxford Dictionary, 2002), are cracks or breaks which serve my purpose well.
+A quick check on Wiki: The definition has not changed, but our views have.

-Whistle stop tour of anatomy
+Whistle-stop tour of anatomy

 Illustration from Anatomy & Physiology, Connexions Web site. https://en.wikipedia.org/wiki/Long_bone#/media/File:603_Anatomy_of_Long_Bone.jpgJun 19, 2013.